Applied Humanities Boot Camp | May 20-24, 2019

 - A professional development track offering guidance on preparing resumes, cover letters, LinkedIn profiles, and job interview techniques

-The Applied Humanities Boot Camp takes place at the Hall Center May 15-19, 2017, 9 a.m. – 5 p.m.
-(The field trip day may start a little earlier and end a little later.)
 Each participant will receive a $500 stipend and a certificate upon completion of the program.
-On-site lunch will be served to all participants, and a closing reception will take place late afternoon on Friday, May 19, 2017.
-Transportation and lunch will be provided on the Kansas City site visit day.
+On-site lunch will be served to all participants, and a closing reception will take place late afternoon on Friday, May 17, 2019.
+Transportation and lunch will be provided for all field trips.

 Eligible applicants will:

-1. Be KU graduate students in a humanities or social sciences discipline
+- Be KU graduate students in a humanities or social sciences discipline; and

-2. Demonstrate an interest in contemplating or pursuing a career in an applied humanities field, such as museums, arts and cultural organizations, libraries, non-profits, foundations, etc.
+- Demonstrate an interest in an applied humanities field, such as museums, arts and cultural organizations, libraries, non-profits, foundations, etc.

 Participants in the Applied Humanities Boot Camp are required to: